Kenshiro-28/MAGI/README.md

 # MAGI

 MAGI (マギ) is an advanced AI system powered by open-source large language models.
 It operates through a conversational interface and is designed to run efficiently on consumer-grade hardware.

-It also features a plugin system that enables web browsing, code execution, remote operation through Telegram, and image generation.
+Key features include a customizable Core Protocol for enhanced reasoning, a modular Toolchain for dynamic tool chaining (code execution, web browsing, and image generation), and teleoperation via Telegram for remote access.

 ## Configuration